 Consuming more nuts, such as pine nuts, peanuts, cashews or almonds can increase your zinc intake.
 Nuts also contain other healthy nutrients, including healthy fats and fiber, as well as many other vitamins and minerals.

 Cashew nuts are particularly high in zinc.
-One ounce (28 grams) of cashews contain about 14% of the recommended daily zinc intake.
+One ounce (28 grams) of cashews contains about 14% of the recommended daily zinc intake.

 Milk, cheese and other dairy products provide a variety of nutrients to the body.
 These nutrients include a large amount of bioavailable zinc.
 That is to say, most of the zinc in dairy products can be easily absorbed by your body.